 This is part of a series in which I present a cumulative case for why I don't believe in god.
 The series index is here.

-This particular post presents my personal story as background information and is one of five parts.
-This post presents my early life through some of high school.
-Part 2 and Part 3 present my experience at a Twelve Step boarding school.
-Part 4 will document my time at college and early years in marriage and part five will present the events surrounding my deconversion.
+This particular post presents my personal story as background information and is one of three parts.
+Part 1 covered my early life through some of high school.
+Part 2 covered my first year at a Twelve Step boarding school.
+This post will present my initial conversion experience, and Part 4 will document my time at college and early years in marriage.